Frantoi Aperti Umbria: the best towns to stay for an olive oil weekend

 A small guesthouse in a restored farmhouse about 10 minutes outside Giano.
 Apartments have wood-burning stoves, basic kitchens, and views over the Umbrian hills.
 There’s no restaurant, but most guests use it as a quiet base for driving between mills and towns.
 Simple, clean, and dependable.

-How to Get to Giano dell’Umbria by Public Transport
+How to get to Giano dell’Umbria

 Giano is less directly connected than Trevi or Spello, but it’s still accessible by public transport if you don’t mind a short taxi or bus ride at the end.